thoughtbot/superglue/docs/recipes/update-shopping-cart.md

 # Shopping cart

-You want a shopping cart with state that can be reflected on the header as a count and a slideout.
+You want a shopping cart with state that can be reflected on the header as a count and a slide out.

 Render the cart in your props across all pages and mark it as a fragment.